lwiest/SolvingTantrix/README.md

 You start with tiles 1-3, then work your way up to the full set of 10 tiles.

-For example, tiles 1-4 can be arranged into the following solutions, with the given loop color being yellow:
+For example, tiles 1-4 can be arranged into the following solutions, with the given loop color being red:

 ![Tantrix Discovery Tiles 1-4](images/readme/Tiles_1_4.png "Tantrix Discovery Tiles 1-4")